 Decision 23-06-055, OP 20 directs that NMEC or other meter-based savings evaluation methods are required for new, downstream, resource acquisition, and commercial sector programs eligible to use the NMEC rules.
-Since the Private Institutions and Healthcare Program meets this criterion, our use of NMEC satisfies this CPUC direction.
-Most GRID-PIH projects will be evaluated using population-based NMEC.
-If projects do not meet the population-based NMEC requirements, site-based NMEC will be considered.
+Since the Lodging Program meets this criterion, our use of NMEC satisfies this CPUC direction.
+The vast majority of GRID-Lodging projects will be evaluated using population-based NMEC.
+If there are projects that do not meet the population-based NMEC requirements, site-based NMEC will be considered.

 This measurement and verification (M&V) plan provides technical details regarding the energy savings estimates that are the basis for incentives.
 The NMEC procedures used to settle with aggregators are the same procedures we will use to report program performance.
-The program-level achievements are simply the sum of the performance estimates across each calendar quarter for all participating Aggregators.
+The program-level achievements are simply the sum of the performance estimates across each calendar quarter for all participating aggregators.

-b.
-Summary of Key M&V Plan Elements
+1.2 Summary of Key M&V Plan Elements